 Seems easy, and seems simple, and it is.
 In fact, I think it might have been somewhat of a miracle…fresh food grown with sunshine, water, and loving care and bread created with loving hands & a hot wood burning oven.
 Yup, pretty amazing when you break it down.
 What’s your favorite way to scratch your sandwich itch?

-Fresh Tomato, Cheese & Lettuce Sandwich on Fresh Crusty Bread
+Fresh Tomato, Cheese & Lettuce Sandwich with Fresh Crusty Bread:

-- 2 slices your favorite fresh crusty bread (a classic French loaf, or this recipe)
+- 2 slices your favourite fresh crusty bread (a classic French loaf, or this recipe)

 - a little butter or olive oil (or a pesto or hummus)

 - a few slices sharp white cheddar

 - (2) slices thick ripe red tomato